 |Platform||Microsoft Windows, Xbox One|

+The next entry on our list of underrated wild west games is Hunt Showdown.
 Damn.
-I don’t think I’ve ever played such a gloomy and grimy game, that still makes you play as “good ol’ fashion country boys!”
-I mean there were bits when Hard West felt more weird than dark, but THIS shit is just pure grit 24/7.
+I don’t think I’ve ever played such a gloomy and grimy game, that still makes you play as “good ol’ fashion country boys!”.
+I mean, there were bits when Hard West felt more weird than dark, but THIS shit is just pure grit 24/7.
 It’s an online bounty hunting game where pretty much everything you see wants to kill you.
-The monsters, the other players, hell even your teammates if you’re an asshole who takes all the good loot!
+The monsters, the other players, hell even your teammates if you’re an asshole who takes all the good loot.
 It’s an INCREDIBLY hostile game, and I really like that.

-Hunt Showdown is quite a slow-paced game, but it’s literally oozing with atmosphere, and I personally love its dirty, swampy style.
+Hunt Showdown is one of the few slow-paced wild west games, but it’s literally oozing with atmosphere, and I personally love its dirty, swampy style.
 But be warned, it is still an early access game.
 So if you give it a look, you’ll probably find a lot of bugs in this swamp.
 Both literal, and graphical…

 3 Wild Guns Reloaded